zul132/zul132/README.md

 ## About Me

-🪶 I am **Fathima Zulaikha** a 3rd year CSE student at Loyola-ICAM College of Engineering and Technology, Chennai.
+🪶 I am **Fathima Zulaikha** a final year CSE student at Loyola-ICAM College of Engineering and Technology, Chennai.

-🔭 I’m currently working on *Full Stack/Cloud Application Development* Projects
+🔭 I’m currently working on *Full Stack/Cloud Application Development* Projects.

-🌱 Currently learning React, Azure and GCP
+🌱 Currently learning Django, React, and Azure.

-🏫 I want to Learn MERN Stack and NextJS
+🏫 I want to Learn MERN Stack and NextJS.

-🤝 I’m looking to collaborate on AI, Cloud and Web Development projects
+🤝 I’m looking to collaborate on AI/ML and Web Development projects.

 ## Let's Connect 📮